gautamMalu/centos-xen/README.md

  * finish

 ### fetch
-This command will fetch the DVD ISO from a given URL, I am using the one which is fstest for me.
+This command will fetch a CentOS 7 minimal ISO from a given mirror (see $MIRROR in build_xen_iso.sh), I am using the one which is fastest for me.
 If an iso is already there then it will recheck its checksum with latest iso.
 If they do not match it will download the lastest iso.

 ### layout
-This command will extract the ISO and place it onto disk.
+This command will extract the ISO and place it onto disk, and add required rpms to Packages.

 ## finish
-This command will copy over the kickstart file in `./ks.cfg`, modify the boot menu to add the kickstart file, and creates the ISO.
+This command will first fetch the custom anaconda from https://github.com/gautamMalu/XenInBox and make an updates.img file.
+After that it will copy that image, update the repodata and make the custom iso with name c7-xen.iso

+c7-xen.iso will be in isos directory

 You can run each command separately or all together.

 ```
-./build_Xen_iso.sh fetch
+sudo ./build_Xen_iso.sh fetch
-./build_Xen_iso.sh layout
+sudo ./build_Xen_iso.sh layout
-./build_Xen_iso.sh finish
+sudo ./build_Xen_iso.sh finish
 ```

-Or `./build_Xen_iso.sh fetch layout finish`.
+Or `sudo ./build_Xen_iso.sh fetch layout finish`.

 The resulting ISO will be ready to boot and install a clean image ready for with Xen working.
 Check it with by running xl info command.

-## Default Settings For Image

-* Stock Kernel
-* Interactive mode
-* US Keyboard and Language
-* Firewall enabled with SSH allowed
-* root password:password
-* Firstboot disabled
-* SELinux is set to disabled
-* Timezone is set to UTC+5:30
-* Default Packages installed

-   * @core
-   * @base